ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

  * Mobile flow-bandwidth spectrum and timing mapping.

- * TCP slow-start when restarting after idle requires multiple RTTs to re-establish a throughput at the network's available capacity.
+ * TCP slow-start when restarting after some idle time requires multiple RTTs to re-establish a throughput at the network's available capacity.
 On high-RTT paths or with small enough segments, this can produce a falsely low application-visible measurement of the available network capacity.

 How TCP slow-start restart can be avoided by the help of two simultaneous TCP connections is exemplified for Microsoft Smooth Streaming in {{MMSys11}}.
+For some use cases, the system-level TCP slow-start restart flag can be disabled {{oreilly-tcpblocks}}.

 ###Head-of-Line Blocking {#hol-blocking}